Introduction

 2. Clone the repo: git clone https://github.com/tulir/gomuks.git && cd gomuks

-• To get gomuks web, run git checkout webmuks after cd.
+• To get legacy gomuks terminal, run git checkout master after cd.

 3. Build: ./build.sh (build.sh will simply call go build with some additional flags).